Miracle on 34th Street: Television

 A 1955 one-hour television adaptation of the movie starred Thomas Mitchell as Kris, Macdonald Carey as Fred, Teresa Wright as Doris, and Sandy Descher as Susan.
 This version did not show the drunken Santa at all.
 Titled The Miracle on 34th Street, it originally aired as an episode of The 20th Century Fox Hour.
 It was later re-run as "Meet Mr. Kringle".

 Ed Wynn played Kris in a 1959 television adaptation of the movie.
 Also featured was Orson Bean.
 It was broadcast live and in color on NBC the day after Thanksgiving.
 NBC made a kinescope of the program, probably for broadcasting opening night on the West Coast.
 The copy was in a large collection of kinescopes donated by NBC to the Library of Congress and later unearthed by Richard Finegan, who reported his experiences in the December 2005 issue of Classic Images.

 A 1973 television version featured Jane Alexander, David Hartman, Roddy McDowall, Sebastian Cabot as Kris (without his natural beard; he was forced to shave and wear a false beard for the role), Suzanne Davidson, Jim Backus, David Doyle and Tom Bosley.
 It was adapted by Jeb Rosebrook from the George Seaton screenplay, and directed by Fielder Cook.
 Mrs. Walker's first name is changed to Karen in this version.
-This would prove to be the final version in which the department store was actually Macy's.
+This would prove to be the final version in which the department store was Macy's.
 David Doyle, who played R. H. Macy in this version, had played Mr. Sawyer in the original Broadway cast of Here's Love 10 years earlier.

 Puppets

-In 2012, the flagship Macy's Department Store at Herald Square in New York City featured a 30-minute puppet version of the story within its Santaland display, featuring the voice talents of Broadway stars Brian Stokes Mitchell and Victoria Clark.
+In 2012, the flagship Macy's Department Store at Herald Square in New York City featured a 30-minute puppet version of the story within its Santaland display, featuring the voices of Broadway stars Brian Stokes Mitchell and Victoria Clark.

-Appearances

-A short clip of the film was seen on the kitchen television screen in Home Alone (a 1990 Christmas film released by Fox) and also the ending was seen in the den television screen in the 1996 film The Preacher's Wife.